Don’t have time to read the Guide now? We’ll email you a PDF copy.

 - Don’t let a string of wins make you overconfident in your ability.
 Sure, you should be thankful for the profits, but don’t fall into the trap of starting to think you’ve suddenly gained some magic ability to bet infallibly.
 A popular trading axiom is, “Like gasoline and matches, optimism and leverage are things you should keep far apart from each other”.
 Just stick with your trading strategy.

-- Always maintain the attitude that you are solely responsible for your trading decisions, both buying and selling, and your profits or losses.
+- Always maintain the attitude that you are solely responsible for your trading decisions.
+This includes both buying and selling, and your profits or losses.

 - Don’t go blaming the market or your broker for losing trades.
-Use analysing your losing trades to improve your trading strategy.
+Analyse your losing trades to improve your trading strategy.

 This is true regardless of whether you practice a fundamental or technical analysis trading strategy, do stock trading, commodity trading, or sports betting, whatever time frame you trade, and whether you practice trend trading, do swing trades, or use a scalping strategy.
 There are a multitude of day trading strategies to choose from.

-The most successful spread bettors enjoy working at becoming better at spread betting and developing their own trading style, personally crafted from different types of trades.
+The most successful spread bettors enjoy working at becoming better at spread betting and developing their own trading style, personally crafted from different types of trading.

 They view spread betting as a craft or skill to be mastered over time, and they realise that there is no such thing as perfect trading.
 Even when they experience a string of losing trades, their concentration is not on their daily profits or losses, but instead on improving their trading skills day to day with the goal of being profitable over time.

 But if you enjoy the work of seeking out good spread betting opportunities each and every trading day, of analysing the markets and speculating on a price move, then spread betting may be the perfect occupation for you.
-The best spread bettors tend to be self-reliant traders who enjoy doing their own market analysis rather than relying on that of financial advisors.
+The best spread bettors tend to be self-reliant traders who enjoy doing their own market analysis.

 A worthwhile practice is the study of market psychology, the things that drive the vast majority of traders to act in one way or another.